CHOOSE: GENERAL | PHOTOGRAPHY | FISHING

 - What is a typical itinerary for an overnight bear viewing trip?

 GENERALQ: What typical weather patterns and temperatures can we expect?
 Top A: The weather is coastal which means rain can be likely so bring a raincoat, although we do experience periods of sunshine.
 Expect temperatures in the 50’s and 60’s (F), and sudden changes, including wind, are common.
 Bring layered clothing.
 Q: Are there restrictions on the amount of baggage to bring?
 Top A: Because you will be transported by small plane, we ask that you limit your gear as close to 50# per person as possible.
 Sometimes exceptions are made for photo tour groups, and it is also possible to mail some gear to us ahead of time.
 The name and address to use are: Steve Toth, 1618 Tanaga Circle, Kenai, Alaska 99611 and best to ship it at least 6 weeks prior to your arrival, & make sure you write the party name on the outside of the box.
 Steve is our expediter, very reliable, and his phone number is (907) 252-3118, email email@example.com.
 There may be extra charges if excessive gear results in additional plane trips.
 Please limit your gear to clothing, a few personal items and photo/fishing related equipment.
 Q: How much walking will we be doing?
 Top A: We are equipped to transport people into the field who have difficulty walking long distances.
-This includes the use of ATV’s with trailers that will transport you for bear viewing, photo excursions, and fishing.
-Walking can also at times be an option, if arranged ahead of time with your guide.
+This includes the use of ATV’s with trailers that will transport you for bear viewing, photo excursions and fishing, but it is important to expect that a reasonable amount of walking will be necessary.
 There are areas where walking can be challenging, such as on the tidal flats and places around the creek which are muddy.
 Q: Will we be transported by boat during our stay?
 Top A: Same day and overnight guests generally will not be utilizing any boat services.
 Those staying longer than two nights will have the option of boat trips to bird sanctuaries, coastal explorations and fossil beds, and the boat is necessary for halibut fishing and access to the tent camp site.
 Our charter vessels are operated by coast guard licensed captains, and we have a 100% safety record in 29 years of operation.
 Q: How bad are the insects?
 Top A: There are annoying insects throughout Alaska but they are easily managed by a combination of insect repellent, head-nets, or simply ignoring them.
 Mosquitoes are more common in early summer while no-see-ums and “white sox” (small gnats) more common later in the summer.
 We have a good supply of repellents but you are welcome to bring your own.
 Alaskan insects do not carry diseases but the bites can result in swelling and itching.
 Q: What measures are taken to be sure we are safe from the bears?
 Top A: Our guides are trained to understand bear behavior and know the parameters surrounding safe bear viewing practices.
 Most of the bears we see are already somewhat acclimated to the presence of humans, and there has never been a serious negative encounter with bears in our 20 year history of providing bear viewing services.
 With that said, the bears at Silver Salmon are still free-ranging wild mammals and need to be approached with caution, and the guides will ensure your safety while assessing behavior and possible stress signs of the bears.